-‘RHONY’ Star Bethenny Frankel Spends Valentine’s Day With Boyfriend Paul Bernon, Shares Photo On Instagram
+‘RHONY’ Star Bethenny Frankel Spends Valentine’s Day With Boyfriend, Paul Bernon, Shares Photo On Instagram

 Frankel and Shields dated on and off for over two years.

 Following the death of Shields last August, Frankel kept a low profile and didn’t attend many events.
-Then, two months later, she was photographed holding hands with Bernon in Boston before being caught smooching with the film producer nearby.
-Weeks later, the couple was seen on different occasions in New York City and The Hamptons.
+Then, two months later, she was photographed holding hands with Bernon in Boston before being caught smooching by TMZ with the film producer nearby.
+Weeks later, the couple was seen on different occasions in New York City and the Hamptons.

-Although Frankel didn’t share any photos of herself and Bernon for the first several weeks of their relationship, she made their romance “Instagram official” in December when she posted an image of the two of them enjoying a couples retreat in the Dominican Republic, where they traveled to following Frankel’s near-death allergic reaction to fish.
+Although Frankel didn’t share any photos of herself and Bernon for the first several weeks of their relationship, she made their romance “Instagram official” in December when she posted an image of the two of them enjoying a couple’s retreat in the Dominican Republic, where they traveled following Frankel’s near-death allergic reaction to fish.

 As fans may have seen, Frankel shared details of her scary experience with a bowl of fish on Twitter in early December and later revealed it was Bernon who saved her life.
 Since then, the reality star has continued to raise awareness about food allergies on her social media pages.

-To see more of Frankel and her co-stars, don’t miss the upcoming season 11 premiere of The Real Housewives of New York City on Wednesday, March 6 at 9 p.m. on Bravo TV.
+To see more of Frankel and her co-stars, don’t miss the upcoming Season 11 premiere of The Real Housewives of New York City on Wednesday, March 6, at 9 p.m. on Bravo TV.
 It is not yet known if Bernon will be featured.